p-g1/test/README.md

 npm run start to open project.

+all functionality implemented.

-link to friend page will be top right.
+link to friend page will be top right above panel on share page.
 Link back to share page will appear top left on friend page.

-Some tests outstanding - coverage at 83%.
+Some tests outstanding - coverage at 83%. npm run test--coverage script to show.